-Wirefly crunched the numbers on thousands of cell phone plan combinations currently available in 2018 so consumers can quickly and easily compare cell phone plans to find the best wireless plan for their needs.
+Wirefly crunched the numbers on thousands of cell phone plan combinations currently available so consumers can quickly and easily compare cell phone plans to find the best wireless plan for their needs.
 To view our plan comparisons to find the best one for you, simply:

 Input your cell phone usage habits so we know how many lines, data, minutes, and messages you need per month.